 After passing the bar exam, I, like many other new lawyers, was looking for a job.
 A friend of a friend needed an associate attorney to work at his employment law firm in Hollywood.
 The firm represented employees only.
 I got the job and was given all kinds of responsibility.
 I also quickly realized that I related to employees who were victims of discrimination and harassment.
 Although as a Caucasian I cannot ever know exactly what it's like to be treated differently on the basis of an unchangeable characteristic like race, for example, I do understand what it's like to be intimidated, belittled, and ignored.
-I was bullied as a kid a couple times in school and I have worked in more than one hostile environment as an adult, including at another law firm that represented victims of discrimination and harassment that on more than one occasion ignored my complaints to the partners!
-You'd think attorneys would know better.
+I was bullied as a kid a couple times in school and I have worked in more than one hostile environment as an adult.
 The point is, I understand what a hostile environment is and what it's like to have to choose between putting up with inappropriate and illegal conduct, on the one hand, and quitting.
 Not a fair choice to have to make.
 But the experiences have reinforced my decision to represent only employees and to work hard to hold employers accountable for permitting harassment and discrimination in their businesses.
 I strongly believe that people deserve respect and a fair chance, especially in the workplace because the ability to earn a living determines whether we can pay for the things that will keep us alive and healthy, like food, shelter, and health insurance.
-Nearly twenty years later, here I am.
+More than twenty years later, here I am.

 So that's a little bit about what motivates me as a lawyer.
 To tell you a little more about me personally, I was born in Ohio but grew up in the San Fernando Valley region of Southern California in Los Angeles.
-I still live in Los Angeles County with my wife of more than 20 years and our daughter, who is about to graduate high school and go off to college at Cal Poly SLO, leaving us empty-nesters.
-Time has flown and we'll miss her like crazy when she leaves.
-But we'll still have our two mischievous dogs, Lily and Sophie, to keep us company while we wait for daughter to come home for the holidays.
+I still live in Los Angeles County with my wife of more than 20 years.
+Our one and only daughter just started college in the Fall of 2023, so we are empty-nesters.
+Time has flown and we miss her like crazy.
+But we still have our two mischievous dogs, Lily and Sophie, to keep us company.

 Hobby-wise, I love to read and probably finish a book a month.
 I especially love books by C.J.
 Box, who writes about a Wyoming Game Warden named Joe Pickett.
 I wonder what it would be like to work outside all day long!